congz666/cob/README.md

 # Cob Web Framework

 Cob is a very simple and lightweight web framework written by go (golang).
 It refers to gin in the design and realizes some basic functions of the web framework, such as dynamic routing, grouping and so on.
 It is suitable for small projects.
-Some necessary functions will be gradually added in the future, such as cookie, session, etc.